 She has been included in Who's Who of American Women

 since 1997 and Who's Who in America since 1998 and was

 awarded the Albert Nelson Marquis Life Time Achievement

 The main theme of her current work is an exploration in transparent watercolor of sunlight and shadow and the rhythm that evolves from the abstract design they create.

-Her paintings are found in many collections throughout the United States, Europe, and Asia in both private and public collections including the Amoco Corp., Central Florida Unversity, Disney Corp., Epsom Clinic, Florida Dapartment of State, Florida Hospital Center, Ford Motor Company, Hayfield Mansion, Polk Museum, Orlando Sentinel, and the Winter Park Memorial Hospital.
+Her paintings are found in many collections throughout the United States, Europe, and Asia in both private and public collections including the Amoco Corp., Central Florida Unversity, Disney Corp., Epsom Clinic, Florida Department of State, Florida Hospital Center, Ford Motor Company, Hayfield Mansion, Orlando Sentinel, Polk Museum, Sarasota Memorial Hospital (main lobby), and the Winter Park Memorial Hospital.